resetes12/HNS_modern/README.md

+# WARNING!!!
+# REPOSITORY UNDER DEVELOPMENT!
+# NO RELEASES WILL BE AVAILABLE ANYTIME SOON

 # MODERN Heart & Soul
 **Modern** Heart & Soul is a small modification of the original Pokémon Heart & Soul version 1.2.1 that includes missing options and features from its base game engine, Pokémon Modern Emerald.
 You can get more information about Modern Emerald at [Pokécommunity](https://www.Pokécommunity.com/showthread.php?t=494005) and at [Github](https://github.com/resetes12/pokeemerald).

 The Modern feature list is:
+- Map previews for dungeons, like FRLG and HGSS.
+Based on HGSS.
+- FRLG Pokémon sprites for Gen 1, but using double animation (hand-made).
 - Difficulty options (Easy, Normal, Hard).
 Same as Modern Emerald, it is NOT a difficulty hack-rom, it only adjusts levels, catch rates, badge boosts, and some other small stuff.
 - Removed GameFreak intro
 - Restored trading: Only in Ecruteak City Pokémon Center.
 Can trade with: Modern Emerald 3.3+, or original games.